globalis-ms/multisite-clone-duplicator/readme.md

 -------
 * Clones any site of your wordpress multisite installation
 * Copies all posts and settings
+* Clones any site over your primary site
 * Generates log files (if option is checked)
 * Copy all files from duplicated site (if option is checked)
 * Keep users and roles from duplicated site (if option is checked)
-* Configure which site is clonable (so you can define an unique "pattern" site)
 * Fully hookable
 * Command line ready (provides a WP-CLI subcommand)